Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity as Resource: Brokerage Power in A Fragmented AI Governance

-Institutional transparency operationalizes selective alignment by providing auditable mechanisms without necessitating intrusive disclosure of proprietary details.
-Through certification schemes, independent audits, and structured risk-management protocols, Singapore signals reliability across diverse governance regimes.
-This approach allows it to bridge multiple standards ecosystems simultaneously: OECD ethical guidelines, ISO technical standards, and Association of Southeast Asian Nations (ASEAN)-oriented data-protection rules are integrated into a coherent domestic framework, ensuring compatibility with U.S., EU, and regional regulatory regimes.
-By positioning institutional transparency as a functional substitute for unattainable model-level disclosure, Singapore effectively transforms opacity into a bargaining resource, making its frameworks indispensable to actors seeking credible oversight in a fragmented regulatory environment.
+Institutional transparency operationalizes selective alignment by offering auditable governance without intrusive technical disclosure.
+Certification schemes, independent audits, and structured risk-management protocols signal reliability across regimes while enabling Singapore to bridge OECD ethical principles, ISO technical standards, and ASEAN data-protection rules within a coherent framework.
+By positioning institutional transparency as a functional substitute for unattainable model-level disclosure, Singapore converts opacity into a bargaining resource and renders its governance frameworks indispensable in a fragmented regulatory environment.

-The proactive character of selective alignment distinguishes Singapore’s approach from defensive hedging.
-Rather than deferring commitments, Singapore aligns selectively and incrementally with multiple blocs to shape outcomes in its favor.
-For example, the Model AI Governance Framework, first released in 2019 and updated iteratively, incorporates global best practices while tailoring them to the context of Singapore \cite{r:61}.
-Its emphasis on human-centricity, accountability, and procedural audits has been adopted by industry consortia as a governance template, thus extending Singapore’s influence beyond its borders.
-Similarly, Singapore’s leadership in the World Economic Forum’s Center for the Fourth Industrial Revolution positions it not only as a rule-taker but also as a rule-shaper, embedding its institutional designs within transnational governance infrastructures \cite{r:62, r:63}.
+The proactive nature of selective alignment distinguishes Singapore from defensive hedging strategies.
+Rather than deferring commitments, Singapore aligns incrementally across blocs to shape outcomes.
+The Model AI Governance Framework, introduced in 2019 and iteratively updated, integrates global best practices while adapting them to local conditions and has been adopted by industry consortia as a governance template \cite{r:61}.
+Singapore’s leadership within the World Economic Forum and other forums further embeds its institutional designs within transnational governance infrastructures, positioning it as a rule-shaper rather than a rule-taker \cite{r:62, r:63}.

-The city-state’s Smart Nation initiative further exemplifies the practical application of selective alignment.
-By integrating AI and digital technologies across public services, urban management, and data governance, Singapore has institutionalized procedural transparency and regulatory oversight while leveraging proprietary innovations \cite{r:63}.
-This initiative demonstrates how infrastructural centrality, through nationwide sensor networks, cloud computing infrastructure, and integrated data platforms, enhances the city-state’s ability to export governance norms, create dependencies, and establish credibility as a trusted operator in regional digital and AI ecosystems.